 Pre-conception care not only maximises your own and your child’s future health, it also gives you an opportunity to have a complete health overhaul.
 It gives you the opportunity to break bad habits and you will learn about living a wellness lifestyle in a way that is practical and easy to apply – which is great preparation for becoming a parent and helping you to raise the healthiest child you can and lead by example to your children as they grow…

-Your natural fertility specialist practitioner prefers to see both partners, when possible, at the initial consultation to be able to fully assess the health of each prospective parent.
+Your natural fertility practitioner prefers to see both partners, when possible, at the initial consultation to be able to fully assess the health of each prospective parent.

 Before your initial consultation, you will be asked to fill out a comprehensive questionnaire, which will help to identify your health status, nutritional intake, toxicity exposure, past history, as well as your fertility health history.
 Then, at your comprehensive initial pre-conception care consultation, any health concerns will be addressed in detail, before your practitioner discusses with you your individual plan for a vital pregnancy, healthy baby and overcome fertility problems and prevent miscarriage.

 Pre-conception care for both parents can ensure healthy sperm and eggs and the best general health to enable the best possible outcome for conception and pregnancy.
-Both male and female fertility problems can be addressed with natural medicine approaches, to help overcome sperm problems and female problems that may be inhibiting a successful pregnancy such as endometriosis, PCOS, cycle-length problems, bleeding irregularities, ovulation issues and other gynecological issues.
+Both male and female fertility problems can be addressed with natural medicine approaches, to help overcome sperm problems and female problems that may be inhibiting a successful pregnancy such as endometriosis, PCOS, cycle-length problems, bleeding irregularities, ovulation issues and other gynaecological issues.

 This approach to enhancing your fertility health will help you to feel energetic, healthy, informed, in control of your fertility and the health of your future baby and ready to conceive…